Skip to main content

 The mining contractor and the QS hour

 Day-works billing means hours equal revenue.
-The mine's QS arrives with a tally that does not match yours.
-Your defence is the hour-meter reading at start and stop, the operator PIN at the controls, the GPS-confirmed position.
-If those exist as a structured record, the conversation is short.
-If they do not, the gap walks.
+The mine's QS arrives with a measurement that does not match yours.
+Your defence is the hour-meter reading at start and stop, attributed to the operator who ran the machine and confirmed in place.
+If that exists as a structured record, the conversation is short.
+If it does not, the gap walks.

 The plant hire firm and the fuel deduction

 You supply diesel to a subcontractor at their project.
-The subcontractor's tally clerk produces a monthly reconciliation that shows your supplied volume against their used volume.
-The variance is yours to absorb unless every dispense carries operator PIN attribution, photo of the pump reading, quantity, time-stamp, and GPS.
+The subcontractor produces a monthly reconciliation that shows your supplied volume against their used volume.
+The variance is yours to absorb unless every dispense is attributed to the operator on duty and evidenced at the event.

 The civils subcontractor and the measurement walk

 Your drainage crew measured 412 metres on Section 7 over the cycle.
 The main's QS measures 388 at the joint measurement walk.
-Your defence is the per-metre log at the chainage, with the time-stamps, the GPS confirmations, the photo evidence.
+Your defence is the per-metre log at the chainage, attributed and evidenced as the work went in.
 Without that, the difference comes off your invoice.

 Why the moment matters